Bmajor1997/Github_portfolio/Test-Automation/credit_verification/README.md

 ## Project Overview

-Credit Verification demonstrates an automated approach to validating application credit usage during document processing workflows using Python and Playwright.
-The project verifies that user credits are tracked correctly before and after key actions, helping confirm that system behavior aligns with expected business rules.
+Credit Count Verification demonstrates an automated approach to extracting and validating the current credit balance displayed within a web application using Python and Playwright.
+The project reads the visible page content, identifies credit-related text patterns, and extracts the credit value for validation.

-This project supports quality assurance by creating a repeatable validation process for credit-based application functionality.
+This project supports quality assurance by creating a repeatable way to verify that credit information is visible, readable, and available for future business rule validation.

 ## Why I Built This